Back

 • Assign a main target to a feature.
 (The main target means the target that the feature deals primarily with.)

 • How to choose the main target of a feature?
-(When being somebody deals with something, if somebody and something are different, then something is the main target.)
+(When asking who deals with what in a feature , if who and what are different, then what is the main target.)

-• When there are multiple items to deal with, which one should be selected as the main target?
-(Things that occur incidentally to a certain target are called sub-targets, so a certain target is main target)
+• When there are multiple items to handle, which one should be selected as the main target?
+(Things that occur incidentally to a certain target are called sub-targets.
+In other words, the origin target directly related the feature becomes the main target.)

-• If there is a mistake in the linked target or there is a shortage, add or delete it by editing again.
+• If there is a mistake in the associated target or there is a shortage, add or delete it by editing again.

-• Some original targets change content depending on the process of feature.
-In that case, it is important to newly register and link appropriate targets.
+• Some original targets change the role depending on the process of feature.
+In that case, it is important to newly register and associate an appropriate target.
+This is a new target might be generated by the procedure as described in 2.
+Create a target list.

-• Example: If it is an order for a product, the ordered product will be the product linked to the customer.
-Therefore, such ordered products should be treated separately from the original product targets.
+• Example: If it is a product order, the ordered product will be the ordered product associated with the customer.
+Therefore, order products should be treated separately from their original product targets.
+An order product can also be described as an order detail associated with an order.

-• Example: An ordered product becomes a shipping product linked to the person in charge and shipping date by being handled by the person in charge.
-Therefore, it should be differentiate the shipments as well.
+• Example: The order products will be the shipping products linked to the person in charge and the shipping date by being handled by the person in charge.
+Therefore, the shipping products must also be differentiated.
+If the shipments for a single order are always collectly shipped, you can also deal with them as a shipping target.

-• Example: As the same, a person becomes a user by logging in, and becomes a customer by placing an order on an EC site.
-If a user has the role that handles the shipment becomes the person in charge .
+• Example: A person target becomes a user by logging in, and becomes a customer by placing an order on the EC site. it also becomes a person in charge by the role that deals with shipping.

-• When the target is not particularly clear, such as home connection feature, it is a good idea to specify the application (System) target generated by default.
+• When the target is not particularly clear, such as a home reference feature, it is a good idea to specify the application (System) target that is generated by default.

 process4